MrGamerPro/ColorNametag/README.md

 # ColorNametag
 Nametag that changes color every second

-[Unfinished yet, feel free to help]
+[Not tested, no idea if it will work. feel free to help]